-Step 2.
-Create a modern high-tech transit hub that connects two subway lines, two commuter railroads, and Amtrak
+Step 2: Create a modern high-tech transit hub that connects the Long Island Railroad, New Jersey Transit, Amtrak, and two subway lines.

-A chalk pastel conceptual drawing of a rebuilt Penn Station by Richard Cameron.
-(Atelier & Company)
+Chalk pastel drawing of a rebuilt Penn Station by Richard W. Cameron.
+(Atelier & Co.)

-At 40:50 Richard W. Cameron is interviewed about the viability of a rebuilt Penn Station.
+In the video above, Brian Lehrer interviews Richard W. Cameron regarding the viability of a rebuilt Penn Station.

 A reinterpretation by Jason Grimes.
-(Atelier & Company)
+(Atelier & Co.)

-Charcoal on tracing paper by Richard Cameron.
-(Atelier & Company)
+Charcoal on tracing paper by Richard W. Cameron.
+(Atelier & Co.)

-There is precedent for rebuilding lost buildings.
-Germany has meticulously rebuilt most of Dresden's historic downtown core featuring splendid Baroque buildings that were destroyed in WWII.
-Moscow rebuilt their magnificent Cathedral of Christ the Saviour which was destroyed during Stalin's anti-religious campaign.
-Most recently Berlin has decided to rebuild the Berlin Palace known locally as the Berliner Stadtschloss and use the new structure as a museum and tourist venue.
-South Korea continues the painstaking process of reconstructing their massive Gyeongbokgung Palace, originally built in 1395, which was purposely destroyed by the Imperial Japanese forces during the colonial period.
-If there is one American building that should join this list of rebuilt treasures it's Penn Station.
+There is extensive precedent for rebuilding demolished historic buildings.
+Germany has meticulously rebuilt most of Dresden's historic downtown core featuring splendid Baroque buildings that were destroyed in World War II.
+Moscow rebuilt its magnificent Cathedral of Christ the Saviour, which was destroyed during Stalin's anti-religious campaign.
+Most recently, Berlin has decided to rebuild the Berlin Palace known locally as the Berliner Stadtschloss, and to use the new structure as a museum and tourist venue.
+If there is one American building that should join this list of rebuilt treasures, it is Penn Station.